 Tournament organizers voluntarily submit their tournament data to the TWRA Fisheries Management Division via an online reporting form or a mail-in tournament report card.
 The information on the report form or card supplies information such as the location of the tournament, number of participants, total catch, and size and weight structure of the tournament catch.
 Annually, the information collected from tournament organizers is compiled into a report that benefits both the TWRA as well as tournament anglers.

 The Advantages include:

 - Information about bass stocks is compiled for major reservoirs

-- Information about otherwise unknown tournament effort is provided to biologists
+- Information about otherwise unknown tournament efforts is provided to biologists

-- Tournament anglers benefit by receiving information about bass tournament catch around Tennessee.
+- Tournament anglers benefit by receiving information about bass tournament catches around Tennessee.